 Due to a recent high volume of orders all custom forks will take approximately 6-8 weeks, from time of order, to complete.
 Thank you for your patience.

 When you are ready to order, fill out the form the best you can.
-If you have questions, or are not sure about some of the options, I can help you complete the final specifications before starting the build.
+If you have questions, or are not sure about some of the options, I will help you complete the final specifications before starting the build.

 Why settle for a mass-produced product when you could have a practical, functional, and uniquely crafted work of art?